2021 FBYC JUNIOR PROGRAM

 This weekend educational program for our youngest beginning sailors is offered on two consecutive weekends in early summer.
 The program is designed to introduce young children to sailing in a safe and fun environment, and to engender a love of the water and sailing.
 Parent participation is required.
 Ages 5 to 8.
 For dates for this program, please see the FBYC website calendar of events.

 This week-long sailing day camp offers classes for beginners to experienced racers.
 Classes include Beginning Opti, Advanced Beginner, Intermediate Opti I through III, Opti Racing, Advanced Opti Racing, Beginning Laser Racing, Advanced Laser Racing, Beginning 420 and Racing 420's, and Group Sailing in keelboats.
 Classes are taught by professional coaches, US Sailing instructors, and experienced volunteers.
-Nightly entertainment is included, and will include an ice cream social, pool party, music night and a sail-a-thon to raise money for the Leukemia and Lymphoma Society, as well as catered cook-out.
 Ages 6 to 18.
-June 18 through 22.

 Opti Race Team

-Advanced race team for experienced Opti racers, coached by a world-class professional coach.
+This Advanced race team is for experienced Opti racers, and is coached by a world-class professional coach.
 Team members provide their own boat and equipment.
-The team will practice or attend regattas six full days a week and travel across the Chesapeake Bay concentrating on CBYRA Corum Cup high point regattas.
+The team will practice or attend regattas five full days a week and travel to select regattas on the Chesapeake Bay.
 The team may also attend large national and regional USODA events outside the Chesapeake Bay area.
 Significant travel is required.
 The coaches will concentrate on individualized instruction centered on advanced racing techniques in preparation for top-level competition.
 Ages 10 to 15.
-June 9 through August 12.

 Laser Race Team

-Advanced race team for experienced racers with prior racing experience, coached by a world class professional coach.
+This advanced race team is for experienced racers with prior racing experience, coached by a world class professional coach.
 Team members provide their own boats and equipment.
-The team will practice or attend Regattas six full days a week and travel across the Chesapeake Bay, concentrating on CBYRA Corum Cup high point regattas.
+The team will practice or attend Regattas five full days a week and travel across the Chesapeake Bay.
 The team may also attend large national and regional regattas outside the Chesapeake Bay area.
 Significant travel is required.
-Ages 12 to 18.
-June 9 through August 12.
+Ages 13 to 18.

 420 Race Team

-In 2018, the 420 Race Team will be an advanced race team for experienced racers with prior racing experience, coached by world-class professional coaches.
-The team will practice or attend Regattas six full days a week and travel across the Chesapeake Bay, concentrating on CBYRA Corum Cup high point regattas.
+The c420 Race Team will be an advanced race team for experienced racers with prior racing experience, coached by world-class professional coaches.
+The team will practice or attend Regattas five full days a week and travel across the Chesapeake Bay.
 The team may also attend large national and regional regattas outside the Chesapeake Bay area.
 Significant travel is required.
-Ages 12- 18.
-June 9 through August 12.
+Ages 13 to 18.

 FBYC Annual Junior Regatta